datopian/playbook/onboarding/tech/README.md

   * Github (or Gitlab) is our default location for storing (smallish) datasets.
   * We use Github Actions to automate running the pipeline, publishing to DataHub and doing continuous data integration
 * **Practice task**: Curate a new dataset
-	* Select a dataset from https://github.com/datasets/awesome-data/issues (verify your choice with your mentor or coach)
+	* Select a dataset from https://github.com/datasets/awesome-data/issues -- easiest is to look at the board and focus on "Ready to Package" https://github.com/datasets/awesome-data/projects/1 (verify your choice with your mentor or coach)
-  * Turn it into a data package with a script to automate collecting the data
+  * Turn it into a data package
+    * with a script to automate collecting (and packaging) the data
   * Validate it https://datahub.io/tools/validate
   * [Bonus] Add a graph to it
+  * Push to github (or gitlab)
-  * [Bonus] Push to github with automated collection automated by github actions
+    * [Bonus] with automated collection automated by github actions
+  * Publish to datahub.io

 ## Part IIB: DataHub